 In this renovation, there were unique features and challenges.
 Relocating stair location and removing the interior kitchen wall opened up the entire space to unveil a beautiful surround-scape of the Ottawa River.

 One of the real benefits of going online, beyond making it more comfortable for homeowners to open up their homes, is that the renovations were able to be seen (and still are) online, anytime.
 Whereas the in-person Reno Tour takes place over a weekend, the digital Reno Tour lives online for whole year or more.

 In a typical year, tour organizers expect about 450-500 visitors over the weekend.
 In the same period of time, the tours had welcomed 800 online visitors.
 Since, at the time of writing this blog post, there have been over 5000 visitors to the Ottawa renovations featured in the 2020 Reno Tour.
 Some of the renovators are using the 3D Virtual Tours to showcase their work to homeowners.

 One Step Further

 To further support the Habitat For Humanity charity fundraiser, we scanned both Habitat For Humanity Ottawa Restores at Iber Road and Belfast Road.

 Habitat For Humanity Restores are home and building supply stores that accept and resell quality new and used building materials.
 Shopping at a Habitat ReStore is a socially conscious decision, as funds generated are used to fund local Habitat for Humanity homebuilding projects.

-Having the 3D Virtual Tours, the stores showcase what their typical inventory is comprised of.
-The 3D Virtual Tours are embedded on their websites and is available on Google Maps as a Google Street View Tour.
-By helping give a look inside the stores, Ottawa Contractors can get a better idea of what they could find before making the trip.
+With the 3D Virtual Tours, the stores are able to showcase what their typical inventory is comprised of.
+The 3D Virtual Tours are embedded on their websites and are available on Google Maps as a Google Street View Tour.
+By helping give a look inside the stores, Ottawa Contractors can get a better idea of what they can find at each location before making the trip.